vecchi32/portfolio/README.md

-#A program to take in dimensions of a room and calculate the cost to carpet the room.
+#A C++ program to take in dimensions of a room and calculate the cost to carpet the room.
 # -Chris Vecchiarelli